bryantu22/Simple-Cloud/README.md

 # Simple Cloud

-Reached 5.4k unique users, 700+ cities, and 20 countries in May 2018

 Developed a cloud storage platform that allows users to store files, synchronize files across devices, and share files